Doctor shot at by unidentified men outside Delhi hospital

 Even though locals and the guards of the hospital tried to stop the accused, they sped away soon after the incident, the police said.

-Personal enmity is suspected to be the reason behind the incident, police said, adding that all angles are being looked into to ascertain the exact cause of firing.
+Personal enmity is suspected to be the reason behind the incident, police said, adding that all angles are being looked into including that of car jacking but further investigation is underway to ascertain the exact cause of firing.

 Footage of CCTV cameras installed inside and outside the hospital premises are being scanned to identify the suspects, police said.